ngParty/ng-metadata/docs/API.md

 @Directive({selector:'[validator]'})
 class ValidatorDirective{
   constructor(@Inject('ngModel') @Host() private ngModel: ng.INgModelController){
-    // here ngModel is undefined
+    // here ngModel is defined
   }
   ngOnInit(){
-    // this is called from preLink, so controllers have been already instantiated this.ngModel.$validators.foo = (viewValue)=>{  /*...*/ }
+    // this is called from custom controller this.ngModel.$validators.foo = (viewValue)=>{  /*...*/ }
   }
 }

-// behind the scenes this creates just

-const ddo = { require: ['validator','^ngModel'] };
+// behind the scenes this creates also a require constraint const ddo = { require: ['validator','^ngModel'] };
 // we always require itself on first place, and after are injected directives
 ```

 ###### Behind the Scenes

+- we are creating instance within custom controller wrapper via $injector.invoke so we're traversing DOM manually via angular
+require mechanism with `^` locator
 - tells provider that this should be local dependency via `require` on ddo
-- it creates require whit `^` sign prefix to search for directives on host, and parent
+- it creates require with `^` sign prefix to search for directives on host, and parent

 ## @Optional

 A parameter metadata that marks a dependency as optional.
 Injector provides null if the dependency is not found.
-- parameter needs to have `@Inject` and `@Host` decorators
+- parameter needs to have `@Inject` and on of local constraint annotations (`@Host` | `@Self` | `@SkipSelf`)
+- if there is no local constraint annotation we will throw error to let you know that you're doing something wrong ;)

 *example:*